 How Much Weight Should You Gain During Pregnancy?

 In general, sticking to the 25 pounds is a good goal.
 That’s about how much I gained and lost with each pregnancy.
-The first trimester was the most difficult for me because of the nausea, which actually made me want to eat more.
-Some mamas experience a loss of weight in the beginning because of the nausea, but make up for it later.
-No matter your situation, the goal is to eat healthy and active.
+The first trimester was the most difficult for me because of nausea, which actually made me want to eat more.
+Some mamas experience a loss of weight in the beginning because of nausea, but make up for it later.
+No matter your situation, the goal is to eat healthily and be active.
 NOT EAT FOR TWO.

 How Many Extra Calories Should I Eat While Pregnant?

 If you want to use a calorie-counting method to help you with your weight maintenance while pregnant, the general rule is around 300 extra calories.
 I prefer to go off of hunger cues.
 This is the center of my Belly-Only Pregnancy plan.
 Eating nutrient-dense foods, according to hunger cues, rather than counting calories.
 BUT, counting calories can be extremely beneficial to anyone who has difficulty with fullness and hunger.
 Some days you may need 500 extra calories and on others only 200.
 Our bodies change and adapt to our environment, activity level and nutritional intake, but 300 is a good guideline.

 How Do I Avoid Gaining Too Much Weight While Pregnant?

 What I mean by this, is you need to find healthy alternatives to your regular cravings.
 For example, if you crave pizza, find a cauliflower pizza crust option.
 It will lighten the carb load, give your body more nutrients and help you with your weight.
 If you crave fries, make sweet potato or avocado fries.
 Invest in an air fryer as an option to make junk food much healthier.
 This takes some thought, recipe searching and planning.
 Cravings are one of the biggest reasons you are going to lose control of your healthy eating.